Books to read before an Indian Safari

 Field Guides of Indian Flora & Fauna

 A thorough Traveler will refer and probably purchase essential Field Guides before embarking on a trip to the Indian Wilderness.
-We have compiled a short writeup of a few of the Field Guides to Carry With You before a Safari to India.
+We have compiled a short writeup of a few of the Field-Guides to carry with you before a safari to India.
 It broadly covers Mammals, Birds and Flora of India.

 Fiction and Non-Fiction Books about Indian Wildlife